RocketChat/docs-old/user-guide/talk-to-users-from-another-server/README.md

-# Talking to users from another server
+# Talk to users from another server

 Once you have [added your server to the Federated Network](../../administrator-guides/federation) you can talk to users from server who have done the same.